-Resources that must use Google as IdP include the Cloud console, the gcloud CLI, applications protected with IAP, and other Google tools and services.
-To grant your corporate users access to these resources, you must provision a Google identity for each user.
+Resources that must use Google as IdP include the Google Cloud console, the gcloud CLI, applications protected with IAP, and other Google tools and services.
+To grant your workforce users access to these resources, you must provision a Google identity for each user.

 Maintaining separate Google identities runs counter to the idea of unified identity management.
 So granting users access to any of these resources implies that you must federate your IdP with Google Cloud.

 After you federate your IdP with Google Cloud, consider using Google as IdP for more resources—including applications that might use other means to authenticate users.

 Resources that could use Google as IdP, but currently don't, include: